I. PLAYER ELIGIBILITY

 2. Only players exiting the game will be permitted to leave the playing field.
 No water breaks or coaching of players will be permitted at this time.

-2. Home Team will be listed on the tournament bracket.
-The home team shall have the choice of sides on the field of play (spectator areas) and the other team shall setup on the opposite side.
+2. Home team will be listed on the schedule as (H), Away team will be listed on the schedule as (A).
+The home team shall have the choice of side of the field of play (spectator area) and the other team will set up on the opposite side.

 3. Either team may substitute at the half or at the substitution breaks (item #1 above).